eladg7/Flight-sim-interpreter-parser/README.md

 # flight_sim1
-flight_sim1 is an interpreter for a language that Eliahu Khalastchi has invented.
+flight_sim1 is an interpreter for a language that Dr. Eliahu Khalastchi has invented.
 It takes a text file and converts it into a running program (which fly an airplane), using the [Flightgear](https://www.flightgear.org/) simulator

 # running the program